Goh Ka Im, Anand Raj, Irene Yong, Foong Pui Chi, Jess Ngo Hui Zhong, Boo Sha-Lyn

 Corporate and Income Tax, Tax Controversy, Disputes & Litigation, Tax Audits and Tax Investigations, Alternative Dispute Resolution with Tax Authorities, Labuan Tax Planning, Trusts, Labuan Trusts, Labuan Foundations and other Labuan entities, Tax Law Advice on International Transactions, Foreign Direct Investments and Private Equity Investments, Tax Treatment of Land and Development Activities, Tax Risk Management, Sales Tax, Service Tax, Customs Duties and Other Indirect Taxes, Goods and Services Tax, Tax Law Advice on Capital Markets Instruments & Transactions, Tax Law Advice for Mergers & Acquisitions, Joint Ventures and Corporate Reorganisations, Tax Treatment & Incentives for Investments into Malaysia & Holding Companies, Taxation of Specialised Industries – Oil & Gas Companies, Financial Institutions and Telcos, Transfer Pricing & Taxation of Cross Border Transactions, and Tax Considerations for Employers.

-The practice group has been consistently recognised by tax directories and publications over the years including by Chambers Asia Pacific (from 2009 to 2015 editions) ranking the group as Malaysia's No. 1 firm in Tax; The Asia Pacific Legal 500 (from 2005 to 2015 editions), recognising the group as the No. 1 law firm in Malaysia in Tax; The International Tax Review, a Euromoney publication at the Annual Asia Tax Awards, awarding the group Malaysia Tax Litigation Firm of the Year Award (2007 to 2015) and Malaysia Tax Controversy Firm of the Year 2016; and by Pacific Business Press' Asian-Counsel Representing Corporate Asia Survey (2011, 2012 and 2014), selecting the group as Asian-Counsel Firm of the Year in Taxation (Malaysia).
+The practice group has been consistently recognised by tax directories and publications over the years including by Chambers Asia Pacific (from 2009 to 2015 editions) ranking the group as Malaysia's No. 1 firm in Tax and Band 1 for Tax practice (2016 and 2017); The Asia Pacific Legal 500 (from 2005 to 2017 editions), recognising the group as the No. 1 law firm in Malaysia in Tax; The International Tax Review, a Euromoney publication at the Annual Asia Tax Awards, awarding the group Malaysia Tax Litigation Firm of the Year Award (2007 to 2015) and Malaysia Tax Controversy Firm of the Year 2016 and 2017; and by Pacific Business Press' Asian-Counsel Representing Corporate Asia Survey (2011, 2012 and 2014), selecting the group as Asian-Counsel Firm of the Year in Taxation (Malaysia).
 The practice group was recognised as Best in Tax among law firms in Asia Pacific at the Asialaw Asia-Pacific Dispute Resolution Awards 2015, and was also named as the winner of the prestigious South East Asia Tax and Trusts Law Firm of the Year Award 2014 by the Asian Legal Business, placing it as the top tax and trusts law firm in South East Asia.

 Goh Ka Im